Coalition Fake Nuclear Facts

 The Ontario 14 c/kWh seems to come from (1) averaging the off-peak, mid-peak and peak usage charges of 8.7, 12.2 and 18.2 Canadian c/kWh, (2) adding 10% to get 14.3 Australian c/kWh, and (3) rounding this to get the Coalition’s cost of 14 c/kWh.
 (Edis, 2024)

-Do not compare a maximum with an average.
+It’s not valid to compare an extreme value with an average.

 “Ontario … households pay around about 14 c/kWh.
 There are parts in Australia that will be paying up to 56 c/kWh.”